stevenjlance/2.3.Compound-Operators/README.md

 # Compound Operators

 Today we will be studying compound operators.
+Use the table below and your knowledge of if statements to complete the problems outlined under tasks.

 | Operator | Description |
 | -------- | ------------ |